vasilakisfil/Introspected-REST/README.md

 * The simpler the API, the simpler the API description.

 ### Introduction
+There are 3 kinds of criticizers of REST model.
+1. The ones who understand what REST is and feel that due to its complexity, they prefer loosing some features and deliver something simpler, yet easier to implement and test and deliver a RESTfull approach
+2. The ones who understand what REST brings on the table but given that they control the client as well, why should they bother with the whole HATOAS thing?
+3. The ones who don't understand REST and just want a plain JSON because it's simple enough

+Introspected REST model is flexible enough to cover all those user cases.
+It's not a model that is black or white: your API is either Introspected-REST-compliant or it isn't, like REST.

+We want to embrace even the simplest APIs and allow them to provide the elements of REST that need, yet being easy to impelemnt and backwards compatible.
+The key thing here is backwards compatibility, because it allows you to incrementally add REST HATOAS incrementally.

 #### Networked APIs ιδιωματισμοι
 ##### Protocol level
 HTTP